MV Saginaw

 The lake freighter MV Saginaw was launched as John J. Boland in 1953, the third vessel to bear that name.
 John J. Boland was owned and operated by the American Steamship Company and constructed by Manitowoc Shipbuilding Company at Manitowoc, Wisconsin.
 In 1999, the ship was sold to Lower Lakes Towing and renamed Saginaw.
-The ship is currently in service.
+The ship was later sold again and is currently in service for Algoma Central Corporation.

 Description

 As built the lake freighter was 195.0 m long overall and 189.9 m between perpendiculars with a beam of 22.0 m.
 The ship had a depth of hull of 11.0 m and a mid-summer draught of 8.0 m.
 The ship was and at construction with a capacity of 20525 t.
 Using heavy fuel oil, the vessel was powered by two Foster-Wheeler water tube boilers providing steam to a De Laval cross compound steam turbine driving one shaft rated at 7000 shp.
 The ship was designed for the stone trade and is equipped with a 250 ft 0 in discharge boom that can be swung 120 degrees to port or starboard.
 The boom is used to unload the vessel's cargo.